 Additionally, the introduction of an adult-use marijuana market in Missouri is expected to bring in substantial revenue.
 First-year sales are estimated to reach up to $550 million, according to MJBizDaily, with fourth-year sales projected to be $800 million to $900 million.

 These projections highlight the significant opportunity for investment and business growth within the Missouri cannabis market.

 When considering opening a cannabis business in Missouri, one of the critical factors to consider is location.
 Under Amendment 2, local governments may not stop people from setting up marijuana businesses in their area, but they can set up rules like operating hours and fines.
 Marijuana facilities cannot be located within 1,000 feet of a school, daycare center, or church unless they are allowed by the neighborhood.

 On November 6, 2018, Missourians voted to legalize the use of medical marijuana for qualified patients who have a doctor’s certificate.
 Amendment 2 passed with 65.5 percent of the vote.

 On December 6, 2018, the law came into effect.
-During late 2019 and early 2020, the state began giving licenses to dispensaries, labs, growers, and producers.
+During late 2019 and early 2020, the state began giving licenses to medical cannabis dispensaries, labs, growers, and producers.
 Missouri was able to get its medical marijuana program up and running within 23 months instead of the national average of 29 months.

 With the permission of a doctor, a person who has been diagnosed with Cancer, Epilepsy, Glaucoma, or another covered medical condition may be able to get medical marijuana.